mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency's CEO was on all the calls, as well as the company's lead designer, a senior designer, and a project manager.
 They'd show me samples of the new logos and branding.
 I told them what I liked and disliked about the options.
 They took my feedback graciously, and the next round, we'd be a little closer.

-After three or four rounds of feedback, we landed on a logo we all liked:
+After three or four rounds of feedback, we landed on a logo concept we all liked:

 TODO: Show logo draft

 ## Scope creep

 In parallel with the logo, WebAgency started doing mockups of my site with different fonts and colors.
-At first, the website was essentially my existing website, but as we continued to meet, they seemed to be spending more time
+At first, the website was essentially my existing website, but as we continued to meet, the designs got more elaborate.

 Sometimes, we'd meet, and there would be no change to the logos or branding.
 They just wanted to show me design ideas for the website.

-"To be clear, this project is still just the rebranding, right?
-We're not redesigning the site itself until later."
+"To be clear, this project is still just the rebranding, right?," I asked them.

 "Oh, yes, yes," they reassured me.
 "Some branding choices won't make sense on top of the old design, so these are just quick sketches of how they could look."

-A week later, the designers showed me new design ideas they had for my TinyPilot's blog and About page.
-This was a big problem, as that was never on the table at all.
-The spec I'd given them at the start of the project said explicitly that I only was interested in the three pages in the purchase flow: the landing page, the product page, and the shopping cart page.
+But then it just continued.
+I was desperate to have the new logo because once that was done, I could put it on the sales site, my product's web app, and on the physical device's case.
+But instead of finalizing the last 10% of the logo, they just kept redesigning the website.

+The breaking point was when they started showing me new designs for my site's blog.
+From the beginning, I had said that I only cared about the purchase flow, and all other pages were explicitly out of scope.

 I emailed the CEO, and he called me.
 He was embarrassed that the designers had gotten off track.
 He admitted that the designers went beyond just sketching.
 He said they were just so excited about the project that they got carried away and designed more than they should have, but he was going to remove the hours for the out of scope work.

 I didn't like that they had gone beyond the scope of the rebrand, but I reasoned that they were doing quality work, and I'd probably work with them in the future anyway, so why not do it.

-And to be honest, I didn't have time to fuss with anything.
-I was dealing with the mayhem of launching a new product (TODO: link) and making sure all of our internal workflows were ready to fulfill orders.
-I just wanted to do the thing that would minimize my time, and that was to just stick with them.
-It seemed like the design work was mostly 85% done anyway, so why not just spend a few hours on the last 15%?

 ## Grinding to a halt